rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

         - Mailbox size.
         - Number of users being migrated.

-    Note: There is no way to speed up a migration in progress.

 4. When the migration is complete you will receive a ticket update informing you of it's completion.